Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Introduction

-In this paper, we propose two new methods, \textit{switching {\IVA} ({\swIVA})} and \textit{switching {\IVAconv} ({\swIVAconv})}, by incorporating the switching mechanism, respectively, into {\IVA} and {\IVAconv},\footnote{It is straightforward to further incorporate IVE into {\swIVA}/{\swIVAconv}, but this paper skips it for conciseness.} aiming at improving their performance when using a small number of microphones.
-We show that the optimization algorithm can be derived under the same assumptions as those used for {\IVA} and {\IVAconv}, and all the filter coefficients and switches are jointly optimized based on the maximum-likelihood (ML) estimation.
-Based on our best knowledge, this is the first paper that introduces the switching mechanism into BSS.
-Table~\ref{tab:taxonomy} summarizes taxonomy of conventional and proposed algorithms for dereverberation, beamforming, and convolutional beamforming.
+In this paper, we propose two new methods, \textit{switching {\IVA} ({\swIVA})} and \textit{switching {\IVAconv} ({\swIVAconv})}, by respectively incorporating a switching mechanism into {\IVA} and {\IVAconv},\footnote{Although it is straightforward to further incorporate IVE into {\swIVA}/{\swIVAconv}, this paper omits this explanation for conciseness.} to improve their performance when using a small number of microphones.
+We show that the optimization algorithm can be derived under the same assumptions as those for {\IVA} and {\IVAconv}, and all the filter coefficients and switches are jointly optimized based on the maximum-likelihood (ML) estimation. {In BSS, certain related techniques have been proposed, e.g., for modeling a time-varying mixing system with a hidden Markov model \cite{glimpsingiva} or handling abrupt changes in sensor or source positions using shadow separation filters \cite{shadowbss}.
+In contrast, our switching mechanism is incorporated into a separation system of BSS, and the whole system is optimized based on the same objective as the conventional BSS in a unified manner.} Table~\ref{tab:taxonomy} summarizes the taxonomy of the conventional and proposed algorithms for dereverberation, beamforming, and convolutional beamforming {with and without the switching mechanism}.

-Furthermore, this paper proposes several important techniques for {\swIVA} and {\swIVAconv} to make them work appropriately.
-First, we introduce \textit{a factorized switching model} shown in Fig.~1~(a) into swCBF that is optimized by {\swIVAconv}.
-It uses two different switches for MCLP filters and separation matrices, respectively.
-As will be discussed in section~\ref{sec:motivation} and shown in experiments (section~\ref{exp:switches}), this model is advantageous to capture two different time-varying characteristics of the observed signal, respectively, for dereverberation and source separation.
-This is not the case with a direct switching model shown in Fig.~1~(b), which uses a single switch for both dereverberation and source separation.
+{This paper further proposes several important techniques to make {\swIVA} and {\swIVAconv} work effectively.
+The first one is the structure of a swCBF used by {\swIVAconv}.
+One may adopt a simple structure, called \textit{a direct switching model} (Fig.~1(a)), composed of a set of CBFs followed by a single switch that selects one of the CBF outputs at each time frame.
+However, as shown in our experiments (Section~\ref{exp:switches}), this model is sub-optimal.} Instead, we propose \textit{a factorized switching model} (Fig.~1(b)) that uses two different switches for MCLP filters and separation matrices.
+This model is advantageous for separately capturing two different time-varying characteristics of an observed signal for dereverberation and source separation.